-Electronic devices can be sources of disruption to learning and are not to be used in classrooms without Teacher permission.
-Teachers may take your phone away if it is being used in class without permission and return it to you at the end of class.
-Repeated cell phone issues in class may result in the teacher taking your phone and handing it over to one of the vice-principals.
-Repeat offenders their achievement normally suffers.
-It is unreasonable to expect teachers to take responsibility for the progress of students who miss classes for vacations or other activities scheduled during instructional time.
-Assignments and assessments missed may not be available at a later date.
+Phase 1 - Teacher will meet with you to determine the cause of the absence and the best intervention plan.
+Great intervention plans include escalating consequences and contact with a parent/guardian the progress of students who miss classes for vacations or other activities scheduled during instructional time.
+Assignments and assessment missed may not be available at a later date.
 Teachers do not have time to reteach material already taught nor are they expected to provide work ahead of time if you are on holidays for extended periods of time.
 Parents should avoid taking their children out of school for vacations or scheduled activities that conflict with school days in session.
 In making these decisions, parents must realize that student achievement may be adversely affected.